CSCfi/csc-user-guide/docs/computing/disk.md

 ## Using Scratch and ProjAppl directories

-An overview of your directories in Puhti:
+An overview of your directories:
 ```text
 csc-workspaces
 ```

-The above command displays all _scratch_ and _projappl_ directories you have access to within active projects with Puhti access.
+The above command displays all _scratch_ and _projappl_ directories you have access to within active projects in the particular supercomputer.
 You can find the projects' names and other project information at the [MyCSC portal](https://my.csc.fi).
 In MyCSC it is the "unix group" that defines the name of the disk folders in _scratch_ and _projappl_ directories.